w3c/wai-curricula/content/content-author/images.md

 Functional images convey functionality.
 For example, magnifying glasses for search functionality, and envelopes for print functionality.

-Discuss different approaches to provide text alternatives for functional images, including for graphical buttons and links.
+Discuss different approaches for providing text alternatives for functional images, including for graphical buttons and links.

 #### Learning Outcomes for Topic